How to Get from LAX to Disneyland - Blacklane's Guide

 Extra hotel night

-Pick the trade-off, low traffic or early park access, that matters most to you, and book park reservations as soon as your dates are set, because many 70th anniversary days are already reaching capacity.
+Pick the trade-off, low traffic or early park access, that matters most to you, and book park reservations as soon as your dates are set.

 What to do at Disneyland?